Ayushcodekid/WarrantyIT-task/README.md

-1. Project Title & Description
+# WarrantyIT - Product Warranty Management

-Title: WarrantyIT - Product Warranty Management
+## Project Description

-Description: Brief overview of the project: “This is a prototype application that allows users to add products with warranty details, view their products, and manage warranty information.
-The system includes a frontend form, backend API, and database schema.”
+This is a prototype application that allows users to manage product warranties.
+Users can create accounts, log in, add products with warranty details, and view their products.
+The system includes a frontend form built with React, a backend API using Node.js and Express.js, and a relational database schema using PostgreSQL.

-2. Features
+---

-User Signup: Users can create an account by providing their name, email, and password.
+## Features

-User Login: Registered users can log in with their credentials to access the system.
+- **User Signup:** Users can create an account by providing their name, email, and password.

-Add Product: Users can add a product with details: Product Name, Brand, Type, Warranty Period, Start Date.
+- **User Login:** Registered users can log in with their credentials to access the system.

-Input Validation: Frontend and backend validate all input fields to ensure data integrity.
+- **Add Product:** Users can add a product with details such as Product Name, Brand, Type, Warranty Period, and Start Date.

-Product Storage: Store product details in a relational database linked to the user.
+- **Input Validation:** Both frontend and backend validate input fields to ensure data integrity.

-Retrieve Products: Users can view all products they have added, displayed on their profile or dashboard.
+- **Product Storage:** Product details are stored in a PostgreSQL database linked to the user.

-3. Tech Stack
+- **Retrieve Products:** Users can view all products they have added, displayed on their profile or dashboard.

-Mention what technologies you used:
+---

-Frontend: React.js
+## Tech Stack

-Backend: Node.js + Express.js
+- **Frontend:** React.js

-Database: PostgreSQL
+- **Backend:** Node.js + Express.js

-Other Libraries/Tools: Axios, bcrypt, JWT, dotenv
+- **Database:** PostgreSQL

-4. Setup Instructions
+- **Other Libraries/Tools:** Axios, bcrypt, JWT, dotenv

-Provide step-by-step instructions to run the project.
-For example:
+---

-Backend
+### Installation & Setup

-cd backend
+### Backend:
-npm install
+- cd server
-# create a .env file with DB connection and other variables
+- npm install
-npm run dev
+- npm start

-Frontend
+### Frontend:

-cd frontend
+- cd client
-npm install
+- npm install
-npm start
+- npm run dev